Julianna Pena: ‘I’m not Nostradamus, but I predict a win against Amanda Nunes’

 Exclusive interview: At UFC 269, bantamweight Pena challenges the consensus greatest women’s MMA fighter of all time

 Each time Amanda Nunes prepares to defend one of her two UFC titles, her challenger explains why they will be the one to finally dethrone the Lioness.
-They explain why they will be the one to end the Brazilian’s win streak.
+They explain why they will be the one to end the Brazilian’s winning streak.

-Each time, so far, the gold has remained wrapped around Nunes’ waist.
+Each time, so far, the gold has remained wrapped around Nunes’s waist.
 Each time, the win streak has been extended.
 It’s now at 12, with Nunes unbeaten in seven years.

 So, what separates Julianna Pena from the rest, as the American attempts to pry the bantamweight belt from Nunes in the dual-weight champion’s first bantamweight defence in two years?

-“I feel like I’m a different type of fighter,” Pena tells The Independent ahead of her UFC 269 co-main event in Las Vegas.
+“I feel like I’m a different type of fighter,” third-ranked Pena tells The Independent ahead of her UFC 269 co-main event in Las Vegas.
 “What Amanda does is great, but my focus isn’t on what Amanda does.
 I feel like I bring something better [than past challengers]; I have fought former world champion after world champion.”

 Indeed, Pena (10-4) fought Valentina Shevchenko, Nicco Montano and Germaine de Randamie in three straight bouts between 2017 and 2020.
 Pena, who is of Mexican and Venezuelan descent, was submitted by ex-featherweight champion De Randamie and eventual flyweight queen Shevchenko.
 She did, however, outpoint former featherweight champion Montano.